LED Lumens vs Metal Halide Lumens

 LED Lumens – Seeing Things in a New Light

-When we first came onto the commercial and industrial lighting scene in 2008, there were many questions about LEDs, lumens, and fixtures in general.
-But the most common question by far was “Why should I upgrade to LEDs?”.
+When we first entered the commercial and industrial lighting scene in 2008, there were many questions about LEDs, lumens, and fixtures in general.
+The most common question by far was “Why should I upgrade to LEDs?“.

 How Many Lumens Do I Need?

-Step 3: It’s time to figure out how many lumens you need.
-And, as long as you’ve followed the first two steps, there’s a pretty simple equation that will give you a good idea of what you’ll need.
-To determine the number of lumens your space needs, multiply the square footage by the foot candle requirements.
+- Step 3: Calculate how many lumens you need.
+As long as you’ve followed the first two steps, there’s a straightforward equation.
+To determine the number of lumens your space needs, multiply the square footage by the foot-candle requirements.